Last updated: 13 May 2025

-Navigating the changes to Inheritance Tax and pensions
+What are the changes to Inheritance Tax on pensions?

-In the Chancellor's Autumn Budget, two key changes to Inheritance Tax and pensions were announced:
+In the Chancellor's 2024 Autumn Budget, two key changes to Inheritance Tax on pensions were announced:

 With pensions set to face Inheritance Tax, it might be time to rethink how you protect your legacy.
-Here’s what the new rules mean for you, and how you can adapt your strategy to preserve your wealth.
+Let's look at what the new rules mean for you, and how you can adapt your strategy to preserve your wealth.

 What is Inheritance Tax and how does it currently work?